ooaklee/ghatd/docs/getting-started/streaker/README.md

 # Streaker

-The `streaker` package tracks repeat completions for a user or owner against any target on the platform.
-It is intentionally generic: an app can record an "app-open" streak, an "affirmation-listened" streak, a "content-read" streak, or a future to-do completion streak without changing the package.
+`external/streaker` records repeat completions for a user or owner against a stable target.
+It is intentionally generic: the package does not know whether a completion means an app open, lesson completion, saved item, reading play, or task check-off.

+Use Streaker when a host application needs idempotent "completed this period" tracking plus current count, best count, and history.

-## Model
+## Core Model

-Each completion creates a `streaks` document for a scope:
+Each streak entry is unique per:

 - `streak_type`
 - `owner_id`